 enter key tells the shell to go and let the system execute the command.

-This is normal and accepted behavior as of 2019, but something that probably made “wow” the early UNIX users.
+This is normal and accepted behavior, but something that probably made “wow” the early UNIX users.

 Keyboard combinations allow you to be quick at editing without reaching for the arrow keys:

 ctrl+fto go to the character on the right

 ctrl+bto go to the character on the left